STANDARD TERMS AND CONDITIONS

 13.7 RFA Data within the Deliverables shall not be transferred out of or processed outside the United Kingdom without the prior explicit consent of RFA.

 This clause states the Permitted Purposes i.e. the purposes for which the Deliverables and Derived Materials may be used.
 These permissions are subject to the restrictions set out in this Agreement.
 If the Client is in any doubt as to what is permitted, they must contact RFA to request clarification and/or permission for any use beyond these terms.

 14.1 Permission for use of the Deliverables and Derived Materials, including RFA Data, is only granted as set out below.

-14.2.1 Where RFA Data is specified in the Specific Terms as being required to be treated as Personal Data, these permissions are also limited by the Data Protection Act 2018.
-In the event of any doubt as to its meaning this clause shall be interpreted restrictively in line with the requirements of the DPA 2018 and applicable requirements under GDPR.
+14.1.1 Where RFA Data is specified in the Specific Terms as being required to be treated as Personal Data, these permissions are also limited by the Data Protection Act 2018.
+In the event of any doubt as to its meaning this condition shall be interpreted restrictively in line with the requirements of the DPA 2018 and applicable requirements under GDPR.

 14.2 The Customer shall take reasonable steps to ensure the reliability of any employee, agent or contractor who may have access to RFA’s Data, ensuring in each case that access is strictly limited to those individuals who need to know / access the relevant Data, as strictly necessary for the purposes of this Principal Agreement, the Specific Terms and to comply with Applicable Laws ensuring that all such individuals are subject to confidentiality undertakings or professional or statutory obligations of confidentiality.